 We also welcome and want you to integrate into our daily life your own spiritual and contemplative practices.
-We’d like you to enrich us with your unique pursuits in justice and peacemaking and to expand our understandings and skill sets with your life’s wisdom.
+We’d like you to enrich us with your unique pursuits in justice and peacemaking and enrich our community life with your particular skill sets and wisdom.
 To these ends, in mutuality, we offer ourselves and our stories, too.
 We are educators, activists, and healers and will make every effort to facilitate a formative experience for you.

 If you’re interested in joining us, please email or call and we’ll begin a process of mutual discernment.